SpaceX launches 3rd crew in under year, fly on reused rocket

 A masked Musk met briefly with the astronauts at NASA’s Kennedy Space Center before they boarded white gull-winged Teslas from his electric car company.
 The astronauts’ spouses and children huddled around the cars for one last “love you” before the caravan pulled away and headed to the pad in the predawn darkness.

+Visibly weary, Musk later said he doesn’t sleep the night before a crew launch and this one was no exception.

+“It gets a little bit easier, but still pretty intense, I have to say,” said Musk, who started his space company in 2002.

-NASA limited the number of launch guests because of COVID-19, but SpaceX’s next private passengers made the cut.
+NASA limited the number of launch guests because of COVID-19, but passengers for SpaceX’s first privately purchased flight made the cut.
 Tech billionaire Jared Isaacman, who’s bought a three-day flight, watched the Falcon soar with the three people who will accompany him.
 Their capsule is still at the space station and due back on Earth with four astronauts next Wednesday.
 It will be refurbished in time for a September liftoff.
+Another crew flight for NASA will follow in October.

 For Friday’s automated flight, SpaceX replaced some valves and thermal shielding, and installed new parachutes on the capsule, named Endeavour after NASA’s retired space shuttle.
 Otherwise, the spacecraft is the same vehicle that flew before.

-“We’re thrilled to have a crew on Endeavour once again,” SpaceX Launch Control radioed minutes before liftoff.
+“We’re thrilled to have a crew on board Endeavour once again,” SpaceX Launch Control radioed just before liftoff.

+All four astronauts clasped hands as Kimbrough noted it was the first time in more than 20 years that U.S., European and Japanese astronauts had launched together.

-The first-stage booster aimed for a touchdown on an ocean platform nine minutes after liftoff.
+The first-stage booster touched down on an ocean platform nine minutes after liftoff.

-Rapid reusability is critical to Musk’s effort to open space to everyone, land NASA’s next moonwalkers and, his loftiest goal by far, build a city on Mars.

-Musk will go a long way toward achieving that first objective with the private flight in September.
-It will be followed in October by SpaceX’s fourth crew launch for NASA.

 Boeing, NASA’s other contracted crew transporter, isn’t expected to start launching NASA astronauts until early next year.
 First, it needs to repeat a test flight of an empty Starliner capsule, possibly in late summer, to make up for its software-plagued debut in December 2019.

-Last week, SpaceX beat out two other companies, including Jeff Bezos’ Blue Origin, to land astronauts on the moon for NASA in three or more years.
-They’ll descend to the lunar surface in Starship, the shiny, bullet-shaped rocketship that Musk is testing in the skies over Texas, with fiery, explosive results.
+Last Friday, SpaceX beat out two other companies, including Jeff Bezos’ Blue Origin, to land astronauts on the moon for NASA in three or more years.
+They’ll descend to the lunar surface in Starship, the shiny, bullet-shaped rocketship that Musk is testing in the skies over southeast Texas, near the Mexican border.

+Musk said Starship should be ready to carry people in a couple years, although he expects to smash more of them before getting there.
+The 2024 deadline for putting astronauts on the moon, which was set by the Trump administration, is doable, he added.

-“It’s a great time to be here, and we’re very excited,” the European Space Agency’s Frank De Winne, an astronaut turned manager, said shortly before liftoff.
+“It’s a great time to be here, and we’re very excited,” said the European Space Agency’s Frank De Winne, an astronaut turned manager.
 The space station eventually will come to an end, he noted, but the partnership will continue amid hopes of “European astronauts one day walking on the surface of the moon.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.